-The AC has also met with external and internal auditors, without the presence of Management, once in FY2023.
+The AC has also met with external and internal auditors, without the presence of Management, once in FY2024.

-During FY2023, the external auditors has during the presentation of the audit plan also provided relevant updates relating to changes to accounting standards and issues which have a direct impact on financial statements.
+During FY2024, the external auditors during the presentation of the audit plan also provided relevant updates relating to changes to accounting standards and issues which have a direct impact on financial statements.

-During FY2023, the AC has performed, inter alia, the following functions:
+During FY2024, the AC has performed, inter alia, the following functions: